Alejogb1/job-board/blog-data/how-do-i-migrate-a-google-tag-manager-container-from-a-development-to-a-published-website.md

 id: "how-do-i-migrate-a-google-tag-manager-container-from-a-development-to-a-published-website"
 ---

-, let's tackle this migration of a Google Tag Manager (GTM) container.
+, migration of a Google Tag Manager (GTM) container.
 I've been through this process more times than I care to remember, and while it might seem straightforward, there are a few critical points that often get overlooked, leading to headaches down the line.
 The core challenge isn't just moving the container; it's ensuring a seamless transition without breaking existing tracking or data collection.

 First, let's clarify the context.
 We're moving a GTM container from a development environment – let's assume this is a staging site – to a production website.
 The primary goal is to replicate the _exact_ setup – the tags, triggers, and variables – without introducing any unexpected behavior in production.
 I’ve seen scenarios where forgetting a single trigger configuration or a variable change has had significant impacts on critical metrics, so precision is paramount.